-There has been plenty of buzz regarding Excellean softgels for weight loss, so we conducted an in-depth review, examining the ingredients, side effects, customer service and scientific studies.
-We additionally focused on dozens of customer comments and dieter reviews from all over the web.
-At last, we compressed all of the data we discovered to give you the important info you need.
+I’m here to cut through the noise and get you the bottom line on Excellean.
+We conducted an in-depth review, examining the ingredients, side effects, customer service and scientific studies.
+We additionally focused on dozens of comments and experiences from all over the web.
+At last, we compressed all of the data we discovered to give you the info you need.

 What You Need To Know

-Excellean is made by SEI Pharmaceuticals Inc., which is a company located in Miami, FL.
+First off, Excellean is made by SEI Pharmaceuticals Inc., which is a company located in Miami, FL.
 Unfortunately there does not appear to be an official website for this brand.
-As for Excellean, this supplement is marketed as a natural antioxidant weight loss product.
+The ingredients are fish oil, DHA, flaxseed oil, linoleic acid ALA, conjugated linoleic acid and evening primrose oil.
+It is marketed as a natural antioxidant weight-loss product.
 The retail price is $49.99.
 This supplement should be taken three times a day for maximum results.
-The purpose of this formula is to reduce unsightly abdominal fat, suppress sugar cravings, promote overall heart health and provide antioxidant protection.
-The ingredients used in Excellean are as follows; Fish Oil, DHA (Docosahexaenoic Acid), Flaxseed Oil, Linoleic Acid ALA, Conjugated Linoleic Acid (CLA) and Evening Primrose Oil.
+The purpose is to reduce unsightly abdominal fat, suppress sugar cravings and promote overall heart health.

-Excellean was released back in 2013 and it is 100 percent natural.
-Also, you can purchase this product online via websites like Amazon for $17.99 (90 softgels) and some customer feedback is posted on the web, but read on…
+Excellean was released back in 2013 and it is 100-percent natural.
+Also, you can purchase this product online via websites like Amazon for $17.99 and some customer feedback is posted on the web, but read on…

-According to our Research Editor, “There is no real science presented to support Excellean as an effective fat loss supplement.
-While the ingredients used in this product do promote heart health, they have not been shown to assist with weight loss.”
+Our first concern with Excellean ingredients is that they just don’t work as claimed.
+According to our Research Editor, “There is no science presented to support Excellean as an effective fat loss supplement.
+While the formula used in this product may promote heart health, they have not been shown to assist with weight-loss.”

 One dieter stated, “Saw no results!”